OpenNaja/cobra-tools/docs/Guides/Plugin/Animations.md

 !!! danger "IMPORTANT"
     To import compressed animations, the ``bitarray`` Python module must be installed in Blender's bundled Python.

-    - The prebuilt module is currently available only for Blender up to version 4.0.

     - Running Blender with administrator privileges, you can press the red button in the tools' settings (Edit > Preferences > Addons > Cobra Tools).
 Restart Blender after downloading.